Yamazaki93/DarkJ-Release/README.md

 # FAQ

- - It doesn't start on MacOS
+ - It doesn't start on MacOS.

-    Your security settings might be preventing it from running.
-To run it, open System Preferences -> Security & Privacy and you should see DarkJ being prevented from running.
-Click "Open" to run DarkJ
+    Before 0.1.1, DarkJ is not signed and this has been corrected in release 0.1.1.
+After 0.1.1, you should be able to click "Open" in the warning dialog that shows up when you first start DarkJ.

+ - On MacOS, it asks me for permission to use Keychain.

+    DarkJ uses Keychain to store you JIRA token so it will need access to your Keychain to function properly.
+To prevent future warning, click "Always Allow".

  - Is my JIRA data safe?